PHARMACISTS EMPOWERING COMMUNITIES TO BREATHE BETTER

 RAISING AWARENESS AMONGST PHARMACISTS AND PATIENTS ABOUT AIR POLLUTION AND HELPING TO TACKLE ITS IMPACT ON HEALTH.

-Clean Air Week takes place from 6-10 September and pharmacists are being called to become respiratory health advocates by supporting the Breathe Better pledge.
+Clean Air Week took place from 6-10 September and pharmacists are being called to become respiratory health advocates by supporting the Breathe Better pledge.

 During the COVID-19 pandemic, communities placed unprecedented trust in their pharmacists for health and wellbeing advice.